ESIPFed/esip-hackfest-summer2020/README.md

 - Select "Set up a local database" and enter a name for your database

-- Set password as 'ubdprototype'
+- Set your own unique password.

 - Start the database